Benito's full name was Benito

 Minister of Italy on October 31, 1922, or in effect dictator.

-When Mussolini came to power Italy's economy was chaotic.
-Many
+When Mussolini came to power, Italy's economy was in dire

 people credit Mussolini for re-structuring and reinvigorating